Tuminha/NHANES-Periodontitis-Machine-Learning-Project/README.md

 From **Polizzi et al. (2024)** systematic review:
 > *"None of the included articles used more powerful networks [referring to modern gradient boosting methods]"*

-**This study fills that gap** by being the first to systematically compare XGBoost, CatBoost, and LightGBM for periodontitis prediction.
+**This study fills that gap** with a comprehensive benchmark of XGBoost, CatBoost, and LightGBM using explicit missing-data treatment and monotonic clinical priors.

 ---